 TOOTH COLORED FILLING PROCEDURE

-If your tooth needs a filling, the tooth will be numbed in order to make you comfortable.
-Nitrous oxide can also be used if you are feeling nervous.
+If your tooth needs a filling, the tooth will be numbed completely.
+Nitrous oxide can also be used to help you relax if desired.
 Once the tooth is numb, the decayed part of the tooth will be removed to stop it from growing bigger and consuming the entire tooth.
-Once the decayed part of the tooth is removed, it is cleaned thoroughly and dried.
+Once the decay is removed, it is cleaned thoroughly and dried.
 A special tooth bond is used to bond the filling to the tooth.
 Once the filling is put into the tooth, it is shaped and then hardened.
 Finally the filling is leveled with the other teeth and polished smooth.

 WHAT TO EXPECT AFTER A TOOTH COLORED FILLING PROCEDURE